Iqbal-PERCCOM/Timezone/README.md

 3.GUI with Localization(Language: Bangla)

-1. Run gui_timezone_network (sometimes you need permission to run this file, then use chmod)
+1. Run nc localhost 1234, then gui_timezone_network (you can directly run gui_timezone_network, if need permission, use chmod)
 2. Type 1 for Bangla Language, Type 2 for English
 3. Type Continent
 4. Type City Name